Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 # OpenID Connect and app backend

-The following is an example of how to implement the integration and is based on the approach recommended by Signaturgruppen Broker – other options exist but be aware that Signaturgruppen Broker does not provide a general support of app-integration variants.
+The following is an example of how to implement the integration and is based on the approach recommended by Signaturgruppen Broker.

 It is highly recommended, and in many cases required, that an app-integration for MitID has a backend that can handle most of the OpenID Connect, security and API integration to the Signaturgruppen Broker required for the full flow.

+> Note, in many non-MitID app switch integrations utilizing OAuth or OpenID Connect integrations, it has been normal to handle the app switch and OIDC protocol like the "code" received directly through the app, such that the app to browser and browser to app communication did not involve the backend directly.
+This approach is somewhat hindered in the MitID app switch scenario, as the combined technical requirements for the flow makes it recommended to involve the app backend directly in the flow.
+For some setups this has rather large consequences, so it is important to **read and understand** this documentation.

-In broad terms, the flow can be described in the following way:
+In broad terms, the recommended flow can be described in the following way:

 - All OpenID Connect (OIDC) handling is done by the app backend.
 - The backend generates the initial authentication URL
 - The app opens the authentication URL in TAB
 - The end-user completes the MitID flow by app-switching to the MitID app by clicking the blue button in the MitID flow.
 - When the flow is completed in the MitID app, the end-user is redirected back to the specified app-switch url, AppLinks / Universal Link handled, and is app-switched back to the app.
+- The app then ensures that the Custom Tab / SFSafariViewController gets into focus again in order to allow the MitID client to finish the MitID flow.
+- The MitID flow will complete in the TAB and the end user will be redirected to the "redirect_uri" of the OIDC protocol.
+- **The last redirect will not trigger app switch (Universal Link / App Link) as this will not be considered a redirect following user-interaction.**
+- The "redirect_uri" should point to a app backend URL which handles the completion of the OIDC flow and follows the guides from this documentation to terminate the app switch flow and get the end user back to the app again.
+See the documentation for options here (as app switching does not trigger automatically for this last redirect).
 - The MitID flows are completed in the TAB and the app can complete the flow based on information received from the app backend or from the TAB.

-## App backend handles all OIDC flows directly with the NEB API endpoints using a secure OIDC client
+## App backend handles all OIDC flows using a secure OIDC client

-Only allowing the app backend to request the signed tokens and access the APIs on the NEB platform using a secure client strengthens the security of the setup.
+Only allowing the app backend to request the signed tokens and access the APIs on the Signaturgruppen Broker platform using a secure client strengthens the security of the setup.
 It is highly recommended, that both web- and app applications utilizes this approach to have no OIDC client configured client-side, but have the app-backend setup and handle all the specific integrations (except opening the browser with the generated OIDC URL).

 ## Custom Tabs and SFSafariViewController differences